In This Article

 7. SALT Cap and the BAIT Workaround

 NJ: The Business Alternative Income Tax (BAIT) is NJ's workaround.
-Pass-through entities (LLCs, S-Corps, partnerships) can elect to pay an entity-level tax that's deductible on the federal return, effectively bypassing the $10,000 SALT cap.
+Pass-through entities (LLCs, S-Corps, partnerships) can elect to pay an entity-level tax that's deductible on the federal return, effectively bypassing the individual SALT cap ($40,000 since 2025 under OBBBA, increased from $10,000).
 The pass-through owners then get a credit on their NJ-1040.

 What this means for you: If you own a pass-through business with significant income, the BAIT election can save you thousands in federal taxes.
 It requires a separate election and filing, so don't miss it.
 I wrote a full breakdown in my NJ BAIT election guide.